wisonye/arch-linux/installation-tutorial-book/src/recommended-package-to-install.md

     Enable network time synchronization:
     ```bash
     systemctl enable systemd-timesyncd.service

+    # You can check you time setting by command `timedatectl`
+    timedatectl
+    #    Local time: Wed 2014-09-24 21:19:26 CST
+    #  Universal time: Wed 2014-09-24 13:19:26 UTC
+    #        RTC time: Wed 2014-09-24 13:19:26
+    #        Timezone: Asia/Shanghai (CST, +0800) // time zone you setted
+    #     NTP enabled: yes // if you enable systemd-timesysncd success here will be yes, otherwise you need use `systemctl status systemd-timesyncd.service` to check it
+    #NTP synchronized: yes
+    # RTC in local TZ: no
+    #      DST active: n/a
     ```

     For the `WIFI` configuration, please go to `Configuration` chapter.

     </br>

 - Video drivers